Donald Trump Denies Claims He Wanted To Fill A Moat With Alligators At The Border, Misspells Moat as ‘Moot’

 “Now the press is trying to sell the fact that I wanted a Moot stuffed with alligators and snakes, with an electrified fence and sharp spikes on top, at our Southern Border,” the president tweeted at 10:42 on Wednesday.
 “I may be tough on Border Security, but not that tough.
 The press has gone Crazy.
 Fake News!”

-In addition to his usual call of “Fake News!,” many people on Twitter noticed that the 45th president had misspelled moat as “Moot.”
+In addition to his usual call of “Fake News!” many people on Twitter noticed that the 45th president had misspelled moat as “Moot.”

-“What the hell is a ‘moot,” one user wondered.
+“What the hell is a ‘moot,'” one user wondered.

 Others offered jokes about the president’s misspelling.